kevanchristmas/kevanchristmas.gitHub.io/_posts/2024-11-11-1 AI and product.md

 - Robotics - AI that is embodied in physical units which can perform tasks or movement.
 (Can use subsets of the above)
 - Computer vision - AI that can interpret the visual world using cameras, videos etc. (Uses different subsets of the learning models)

 From all this we can see that a particular usage eg Chat GPT fits into several categories within any taxonomy - Narrow, Limited Memory (outside of a session), uses Machine Learning and Natural Language Processing.
+For a much more in-depth understanding of GPT - what is going on and why there's no better source than [Gwern](https://gwern.net/scaling-hypothesis).

 <a id="skip_abc"></a>
 #### About this [singularity](https://en.wikipedia.org/wiki/Technological_singularity) then...?